West African potto

 The West African potto (Perodicticus potto) is a species of nocturnal strepsirrhine primate.
 It is found in tropical West Africa.
 It is also known as Bosman's potto, after Willem Bosman, who described the species in 1704.
 It is the type species of the genus Perodicticus.

 Taxonomy

 This species was formerly considered the only species in the genus Perodicticus, but a 2015 study split it into three species, with only the name Perodicticus potto only applying to the West African population.

+Within the West African potto group (Perodicticus potto), current taxonomy recognizes two main subspecies: